EdelCorbett/the-pool-hall/README.md

 ### User Stories
 - [As a user I can view up coming events so that I know whats coming up and i can comment and like the posts](https://github.com/EdelCorbett/the-pool-hall/issues/6)

+---
+# CRUD
+## Create
+- The user can create an account
+- The user can create a booking
+- The user can create a comment
+- Admin can create members
+- Admin can create blog post
+- Admin can create bookings
+## Read
+- The user can read their bookings
+- The user can read the blog page
+- The user can read thier comments
+- Admin can read comment

+## Update
+- The user update thier booking
+- The user can update their comment
+- Admin can update post

+## Delete
+- The user can cancel thier booking
+- The user can delete their comment
+- Admin can delete post
+- Admin can delete comments
+- Admin can delete members

 # Features
 <details><summary>Click to display screenshot of Pages</summary><img ></details>